Robertstar2000/project-management-accelerator--production-version/public/helpme.md

 ## Tutorial: The AI-Accelerated HMAP

-This tool is built on the **Hyper-Agile Management Process (HMAP)**, a methodology inspired by the rapid, iterative, and first-principles approach used at companies like SpaceX.
-Its goal is to move from concept to execution as quickly as possible while maintaining rigor and alignment.
+This tool is built on the **Human Mediated Agentic Process (HMAP)**, a methodology that combines human oversight with autonomous AI agents to accelerate project execution.
+Its goal is to move from concept to execution as quickly as possible while maintaining rigor and alignment through intelligent automation.

 **Core HMAP Principles:**